robin-raymond/zax.io/strong-weak.md

 ### Transferring `strong` pointers to `handle` pointers

 Pointers qualified as `strong` cannot be directly transferred to a pointer qualified as `handle`.
-The only method by which this transfer can happen is if the `strong` pointer is first transferred to an `own` pointer and then transferred to a `handle` pointer.
-The vice versa limitation is true.
+The only method by which this transfer can happen is if a `strong` pointer is first transferred to an `own` pointer and then transferred to a `handle` pointer.
+The vice versa limitation is also true.
 Pointers qualified as `handle` cannot be directly transferred to a pointer qualified as `strong`.
-The only method by which this transfer can happen is if the `handle` pointer is first transferred to an `own` pointer and then transferred to a `strong` pointer.
+The only method by which this transfer can happen is if a `handle` pointer is first transferred to an `own` pointer and then transferred to a `strong` pointer.

 Transferring to an `own` pointer have limitations.
-Only if the pointer qualified as `strong` or `handle` is the exclusive reference to the instance of a type can the transfer to an `own` pointer occur.
+Only if a pointer qualified as `strong` or `handle` is the exclusive reference to the instance of a type can the transfer to an `own` pointer occur.

 ### Casting contained variables into `strong` pointers

 #### Converting from a container `strong` pointer to a contained `strong` pointer

-The `lifetimeof` operators can be used to cast a raw pointer to a variable which has the same lifetime as an original `strong` or `handle` pointer to a `strong` or `handle` pointer respectively.
+The `lifetimeof` operators can be used to cast a raw pointer to a variable which has a lifetime tied to an original `strong` or `handle` pointer.

 A `strong` pointer to a type's instance may contain other types within the instance that share a common lifetime.
-While the lifetime of these contained type is the same as the container type, only a `strong` pointer to the container type may exist (despite both types being considered as a single instance).
-The `lifetimeof` operator is especially useful to create a `strong` pointer of a contained type from a `strong` pointer to the container's type.
+While the lifetime of these contained types are the same as the container type, only a `strong` pointer to the container type may exist (despite both types being considered as a single instance).
+The `lifetimeof` operator is especially useful to create a `strong` pointer of a contained type from a `strong` pointer to a container's type.

 Example as follows: